Individual funding requests for medical treatments that are not available in Lewisham

 - medical treatments that are provided by us in very specific clinical circumstances and not all patients with the medical condition meet these criteria (for example, a request for varicose vein treatment).

-You will normally hear back within 10 working days of your request being received to let you know what will happen next.
+You will normally hear back within 20 working days of your individual funding request application being received to let you know what will happen next.
 Sometimes, your doctor will be asked for more information and we ask them to provide this as quickly as possible.

 Correspondence should be sent to: